Chart Color Schemes

 AreaSearch analysis reveals West Wollongong recording weaker employment conditions than most comparable areas nationwide

-West Wollongong has an educated workforce with high representation in essential services sectors.
-The unemployment rate was 5.4% as of September 2025.
-This is 1.6% higher than the Rest of NSW's rate of 3.8%.
+West Wollongong has an educated workforce with significant representation in essential services sectors.
+The unemployment rate was 5.5% as of December 2025.
+Employment growth over the past year was estimated at 0.6%.

-Conversely, agriculture, forestry & fishing shows lower representation at 0.1%.
-The area offers limited local employment opportunities, with Census working population count versus resident population indicating this.
-Over a 12-month period ending September 2025, employment increased by 0.1% while labour force increased by 0.2%, keeping unemployment broadly flat.
-This contrasts with the Rest of NSW, where employment fell by 0.5%, labour force contracted by 0.1%, and unemployment rose by 0.4 percentage points.
-Jobs and Skills Australia's national employment forecasts from May-25 project overall growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to West Wollongong's employment mix suggests local employment should increase by 6.7% over five years and 13.9% over ten years, though this is a simple weighting extrapolation for illustrative purposes and does not account for localised population projections.
+Notably, employment levels in education & training are at 1.5 times the regional average, while agriculture, forestry & fishing shows lower representation at 0.1% versus the regional average of 5.3%.
+The area appears to have limited local employment opportunities as indicated by the ratio of Census working population to resident population.
+Over a 12-month period ending in December 2025, employment increased by 0.6% alongside labour force growth of 0.6%, keeping unemployment broadly stable.
+In comparison, Regional NSW saw employment fall by 1.2%, labour force contract by 0.8%, and unemployment rise by 0.4 percentage points during the same period.
+Jobs and Skills Australia's national employment forecasts from May-25 suggest that national employment will expand by 6.6% over five years and 13.7% over ten years, with varying growth rates across industry sectors.
+Applying these projections to West Wollongong's employment mix indicates local employment should increase by 6.7% over five years and 13.9% over ten years, based on a simple weighting extrapolation for illustrative purposes.

 Frequently Asked Questions - Employment